 Plüschow had left Tsingtao in August 1914.
 On January 30, 1915, he was on a ship bound for Italy out of New York.
 This incredible saga would soon take a bad turn, however, when bad weather forced the ship to stop at Gibraltar.

 In May, he was sent to the POW camp at Donington Hall in Leicestershire, England.
 One day, he saw a deer inside the fence line of the camp and figured that if it had managed to get in, he must be able to get out.
-So, on July 4, 1915, under cover of a storm, he found the weak point in the barbed wire fence, slipped out, and headed for London.
+So, on July 4, 1915, under cover of a storm, he slipped over the barbed wire fence and headed for London.

 Scotland Yard issued warning to the public of a man with a dragon tattoo on his arm on the run.
-As a Lieutenant of the German Navy, he would have been better dressed than the average prisoner, but he abandoned this for raggedy clothes, and coal dust and grease in his hair and on his face to disguise himself as a dock worker.
+As a Lieutenant of the German Navy, he would have been more sharply dressed than the average prisoner, but he abandoned this for raggedy clothes, coal and grease in his hair and on his face to disguise himself as a dock worker.
 He lived in London for three weeks, unnoticed.

 In this time, he read books on Patagonia, hid in the British Museum, and even took some pictures of his stay in London.

 Plüschow managed to hide on a ship to the Netherlands, con his way through customs and railway officials and made it back to Germany.
 Once home, he was first arrested as a spy, due to the rather unbelievable nature of his journey.
 Once identified and vindicated, he became a national hero.
-Germany kept him safe at home for the remainder of the war.
-As a propaganda figure, he was very valuable.
+Germany kept him safe at home for the remainder of the war as the propaganda figure that he was was quite valuable.